 Governor for Children in Care and Adopted children Mrs Jennifer Gibson

-- Meets termly with designated teacher (DT) - Liaises with the DT on an annual report for the governing body
+- Meets termly with designated teacher (DT) - Liaises with the DT on an annual report for the governing body reasonable adaptations to support additional needs.
+This provision is set out in the Bristol Ordinarily Available Provision document.

 Universal Support